cbreenmachine/data-science-problems/README.md

 # data_science_in_R

-## Background
+This repository houses files made in STOR 320: Introduction to Data Science in R. The course website is [here](https://supermariogiacomazzo.github.io/STOR320_WEBSITE/).

-This repository houses files made in STOR 320: Introduction to Data Science in R. The course website is [here](https://supermariogiacomazzo.github.io/STOR320_WEBSITE/.)
+## File summaries: